 Identify your best sellers

-This may come as a surprise to you, but it’s not always a good idea to offer your entire product line to retailers.
+This may surprise you, but it’s not always a good idea to offer your entire product line to retailers.
 Why?
 Because there may be some products that simply don’t offer enough of a profit margin for you to make enough money from them for it to be worth it.
 Sometimes, it’s not enough for a product to simply be profitable.

 Think about it this way: If you make a $20 profit margin making a necklace that takes 20 minutes to make, and a $20 profit on a ring that takes you an hour to make, which is more profitable?
 Even with all the labor accounted for in your pricing, selling 12 necklaces will be less work for you than 12 rings.
 The necklaces will take you 4 hours, and the rings will take you 12 - that’s a significant time investment.
 In a case like this, it may not make sense to you to sell the rings, especially if the necklaces sell just as well or better.